This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Sauerkraut, a form of fermented cabbage, has been popular throughout Central Europe for hundreds of years.
 Sauerkraut combines one of the healthiest foods there is (cabbage) with one of the most beneficial and time-honored food preparation methods ever used (fermentation).

-A 2006 report published in The Journal of Applied Microbiology states that probiotic benefits from cultured foods include: (5)
+A 2006 report published in the Journal of Applied Microbiology states that probiotic benefits from cultured foods include:

 - Reduced overall inflammation (both in and out of the GI tract)

-- Improvement of digestive disorders like leaky gut syndrome, ulcerative colitis, IBS and pouchitis
+- Improvement of digestive disorders, like leaky gut syndrome, ulcerative colitis, irritable bowel syndrome (IBS) and pouchitis

 - Improved immunity

 - Better nutrient absorption